 Mulanje Massif is spectacular granite mountains which rise up to 3,003 m high.
 Western slopes of these mountains receive abundant rain showers and as a result here have evolved lush tropical forest with many unique species and powerful streams rushing down the cliffs.

-Likhubula is one of the largest streams which flows between the somewhat separately standing Champe peak and the main part of massif – Lichenya plateau.
+Likhubula is one of the largest streams which flows between the somewhat separately standing Champe peak and the main part of the massif – Lichenya plateau.

 Some 3 – 4 km upstreams from Likhubula Mission the river forms a spectacular waterfall.
-Here the stream slides down along steep granite cliff.
-Waterfall is some 12 – 15 m tall and it falls into a large pool.
+Here the stream slides down along a steep granite cliff.
+The waterfall is some 12 – 15 m tall and it falls into a large pool.
 This pool (called Old Man’s Pool) is reportedly 60 m deep and locals tell some ghastly legends about it.

 Water in falls and pool is really cold – what serves as a warrant that here do not live any vermins.
-Air here is scented with the exotic odor of cedar – Mulanje cedar (Widdringtonia whytei), a conifer which grows only in these mountains.
+The air here is scented with the exotic odor of cedar – Mulanje cedar (Widdringtonia whytei), a conifer which grows only in these mountains.